cubesatlab/cubedos/README.md

 sufficient for development at this time.
 Some non-x86 targets are provided by GNAT Community, but other targets are available from AdaCore via their professional subscription.

-The basic build of CubedOS can be done by opening the `cubedos.gpr` project file in the `src` folder using GPS.
+The project uses the [Alire](https://alire.ada.dev/docs/) build tool.
+The basic build of CubedOS can be done running `alr edit` in the top level directory.
 Two build scenarios are defined.
 The "Check" scenario builds various test programs.
 Specifically:

 + `cubedos_check` is a limited unit test program for various parts of CubedOS.